mixedfruitjuice/Kahoot-bot/README.md

 # Kahoot-bot
-Bot that joins the kahoot game with multiple names and starts awnsering random questions
+Bot that joins the kahoot game with multiple names and starts answering random questions

 Installation Guide:

 1. Make sure that you have nodejs v6 or higher installed on your computer.
-If you don't you can download it from here: http://nodejs.org
+If you don't, you can download it from here: http://nodejs.org

 2. Clone the repository and open your terminal or CMD